BottomTime/bottomtime-total/terraform/README.md

 An ACM certificate will need to be created for the previously-created hosted zone.
 The certificate will need to be for `<domain_name>` and
 `*.<domain_name>` - in that order - where `<domain_name>` is the FQDN for the hosted zone.
 This certificate will be used to facilitate secure, TLS-based communication with the platform services.

+### ECR Repositories

+A couple of ECR repositories need to be created to publish/retrieve the service and front-end Docker conatiners to and from.
+In ECR create two repositories called

+- `bottomtime/service` and
+- `bottomtime/web`

+> **NOTE:** Tag mutability must be enabled since deployment will continuously overwrite the `{env}-latest` tag.

 ## Creating a New Terraformed Environment